Chen Chi-mai: Rise in politics

 A member of the Democratic Progressive Party (DPP), Chen was elected legislator three times serving from 1996 to 2004.
 During his term, he became the secretary-general of the Justice Alliance faction of the DPP in 1998 and the legislative caucus leader in 1999.
 He also became members of various committees within the Legislative Yuan, including the Foreign Affairs, Judiciary, National Defense, and Transportation Committees.

 Before the DPP became the ruling party, Chen suggested that then-incumbent magistrate of Taoyuan County Annette Lu would be a better choice for Chen Shui-bian's presidential running mate than any other party member.
 Lu was eventually selected as his running mate.

 After Shui-bian's successful presidential campaign, Chen Chi-mai, as a leader of the Justice Alliance faction, supported the proposal of another member to revise the pro-independence guideline.
 Although many party members had similar views, the proposal was sent back to the party's policy research department for review.

 In 2004, Chen was appointed a Minister without Portfolio and spokesperson of the Executive Yuan.
 Soon after, another proposal to modify pro-independence guidelines was created.
 Several DPP legislators believed that the change of the national title from "Republic of China" to "Taiwan," which is one of the ultimate goals of Taiwan's desinicization campaign and localization movement, was not necessary.
 Chen also supported the proposal.
 The proposal was documented in an essay called New Culture Discourse, drafted by DPP legislator Lee Wen-chung of the New Tide faction.
 After the essay was leaked to the media, many politicians, including Chen, denied being involved in drafting the document.
-The document was proved too controversial and was attacked within the party as a result, although some members believed that it was only based on the 1999 Resolution on Taiwan's Future.
+The document proved too controversial and was attacked within the party as a result, although some members believed that it was only based on the 1999 Resolution on Taiwan's Future.

 In January 2005, following the death of former CCP General Secretary Zhao Ziyang, Chen represented the Taiwanese cabinet in delivering a message to the Chinese government.
 In his address, Chen urged China's leaders to pursue democratization.
 Chen stated that Beijing should "face the truth about Tiananmen Square...
 We urge the Chinese government to learn from Mr. Zhao's tolerance and to push for democratic reforms."

 Later in January 2005, Chen Chi-mai was nominated to serve as acting mayor of Kaohsiung by premier-designate Frank Hsieh.